 PHEs must commit to:

-- Participating in a three-day comprehensive training, held at the beginning of the Fall semester
+- Participating in a two-day comprehensive training, held at the beginning of the Fall semester

 - Observing 3 presentations before becoming a facilitator

 - Volunteering at WAVES events for at least 15 hours per semester

 - Remaining active for the duration of the 2014-2015 academic year

 Although we encourage involvement in other activities at Mason and in the community, applicant must be able to balance other activities with the PHE commitment.